Myslik/csharp-ember-handlebars/README.md

 bundles.Add(new Bundle("~/bundles/templates", new EmberHandlebarsBundleTransform())
        .Include("~/scripts/app/templates/*.handlebars"));
 ```
-Note: The built-in `EmberHandlebarsBundleTransform` allows your template follows to use use whichever extension
+Note: The built-in `EmberHandlebarsBundleTransform` allows your templates to have whichever extension
 that better suits your development process.
 The example above uses *.handlebars as an extension but it could be
 something else, like *.html for example.